learn-the-web/topics/jekyll-terminal-guide/index.md

 group: web-dev-4
 ---

-This cheat sheet assumes running Jekyll on GitHub Pages and that you’ve followed the setup directions here: <http://jekyllrb.com/docs/github-pages/>
+Jekyll is a command line tool so we have to use the Terminal application on our computer to start, stop, and run Jekyll.

 ---

 ## Open folder in Terminal

+*This guide assumes you’re running Jekyll on GitHub Pages and that you’ve followed the setup directions here: [**☛ Jekyll installation**](/topics/jekyll-installation/)*

-Click `Repository > Open in Terminal` in the GitHub application.
+In the GitHub application, click `Repository > Open in Terminal`.

 ![](open.jpg)